irtimaled/BoundingBoxOutlineReloaded/README.md

 # Using

 Press B, sit back and enjoy the goodness flowing onto your screen.
+Press O to switch the "Display Outer Boxes Only" mode on and off, this will allow you to see the full boundary of Nether Fortresses, End Cities, Strongholds and Mineshafts

 # Using with vanilla servers

 There are two options when you want bounding boxes to show whilst accessing vanilla servers:-

 1. Keep cache - With the "Keep Cache Between Sessions" config setting enabled, Open a copy of the world in single player and move around to capture all the structures you want in the cache.
 Once you are happy with the structures you have cached, quit the single player game and connect to the server without closing Minecraft.
 You will see all the structures from the cache.
-2. Load dat files - Copy the dat files listed below into config/BBOutlineReloaded/{host},{port} and these will be loaded when you connect to the vanilla server.  {host} is the name or ip you use to connect to the server; {port} is the port you specify when connecting.
+2. Load dat files - Copy the dat files listed below into config/BBOutlineReloaded/{host}/{port} and these will be loaded when you connect to the vanilla server.  {host} is the name or ip you use to connect to the server; {port} is the port you specify when connecting.
 The mod will load any/all of following files:-
   - level.dat; include this for world spawn, spawn and slime chunks to be rendered.
   - Fortress.dat; include this for Nether Fortresses to be rendered.
+  - EndCities.dat; include this for EndCities to be rendered.
   - Mineshaft.dat; include this for Mineshafts to be rendered.
   - Monument.dat; include this for Ocean Monuments to be rendered.
   - Stronghold.dat; include this for Strongholds to be rendered.